 How Can I Use Soft Body Armor?

 Level IIIA tactical vests are also relevant for emergency and home defense use for the civilian population.
-Because of its ultra thin, light, and flexible nature, concealable body armor is more popular than ever before.
+Concealable body armor is more popular than ever before thanks to its ultra thin, light, and flexible nature.

 Rifle-rated body armor plates are also often difficult to conceal and present a human terrain issue due to their overt nature.
 Concealable soft armor vests stand up to 80% of the potential ballistic threats you’re likely to face on a daily basis.
-And, they can also remain completely hidden from the public.
+And, you can also keep them completely hidden from the public.

 What Can Level IIIA Soft Armor Protect Against?